PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 • Night fishing productive

-Summer secret: Fish under lights at night for trout
+Summer secret: Fish under lights at night for trout.

 Fall (September-November)

-Best overall fishing:
+Best overall fishing season:

 • Flounder run begins October